How to Use a Globe for an Earth Day Activity

 There are many things to celebrate about our planet, especially around Earth Day.
 This includes an understanding of the range of habitats for people - and animals - throughout the world.

-A globe helps us observe and compare the locations where people, and animals, live, and how rivers and lakes, islands and peninsulas, and even borders crisscross and divide the planet.
+- A globe helps us observe and compare the locations where people, and animals, live.

 Globe activity for Earth Day